byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 - add to cart rate (ratio of add-to-cart to clicks)
 - cart conversion rate (ratio of purchases to add-to-cart)

 The above might seem complex, but I think you'll find that the `count_if()` function will make quick work of most of it.
-To help you know that you're probably right, the conversion rate for first time customers who were in the retargeting ad strategy for accesories is **17.12%**.
+To help you know that you're probably right, the conversion rate for first time customers who were in the retargeting ad strategy for accessories is **17.12%**.
 And the click through rate for repeat customers in the product launch strategy for bikes is **62.55%**.

 > [!IMPORTANT]
 > 📷 Grab a screenshot of your own query results.
 Save this screenshot as `task_1.3.png` (or jpg) to the `screenshots` folder in the assignment repository.